This post may contain affiliate links. Please see my disclosure policy

 How To Make Stuffed Tomatoes

-- Mix in the rice and cheese until everything is well blended.
+- Make Filling.
+Mix the rice and cheese with the sausage mixture until everything is well blended.
 Taste the filling and add salt and pepper if necessary.

-- While the sausage is cooking, cut the tops off of your tomatoes, and scoop out the insides.
+- Prep Tomatoes.
+While the sausage is cooking, cut the tops off of your tomatoes, and scoop out the insides.

-- In a small bowl mix together breadcrumbs, basil, salt, pepper, and melted butter.
+- Make Topping.
+In a small bowl mix together breadcrumbs, basil, salt, pepper, and melted butter.

 - You can make the filling ahead of time!
 Cook the sausage and mix everything together.
 Store in an airtight container for 24 hours before filling your tomatoes and baking.
 You will need to increase your bake time by 5-10 minutes.
 Or you can heat the filling slightly before stuffing if you are short on time.